The deadline for filing 2020 extended corporate and partnership tax returns is April 15, 2021.

 Read and review your return

 When you think you’re done, read the entire return one more time.
 (It may be easier to read your return if you print it first.)
-Don’t skip this step – it’s vital to making sure you file a complete and correct business tax return.
+Don’t skip this step – it’s vital to make sure you file a complete and correct business tax return.

 It’s tempting to file without reading and reviewing your return.